dinbach/PersonalBlog/content/slides/lecture1/index.md

 What is version control?
 - Users keep entire code and history on their location machines
-	- Can make changes without internet access but...
+	- Can make changes without internet access
-	- Cannot push or pull changes from remote server
+	- Upload and download changes from remote server

 ---

+class: roomy
 # Git: what it is?

 Git is based on commits (i.e snapshots of your code):
-- Records what all your files look like at a given point in time
+- Records what all(or some) your files look like at a given point in time
-- You decide when to take a snapshot, and of what files
 - Have the ability to go back to visit any snapshot
 - A commit stores information about how the files changed since last time
 - Keeps a reference to the commit that came before it